metosin/testit/README.md

 #### ...and there can be more

-The last value in a expectation vector can be a special qualified keyword, which is used to lookup a actual vector checker using the `testit.core/vector-checker` multimethod.
-Testit ships with `testit.core/and-then-some` value (and a `...` shortcut symbol for it) that allows any extra values in the end.
+The last value in a expectation vector can be a qualified dispatch key to select an actual contains login via `testit.core/vector-contains` multimethod.
+Testit ships with a dispatch key `testit.core/and-then-some` (and a `...` shortcut symbol for it) that allows any extra values in the end.

 For example, these tests all pass: